-The New Hampshire Department of Education has moved to the third and final stage for consideration to become a partner state with the University of Kansas SWIFT Center Project (Schoolwide Integrative Framework for Transformation).
+New Hampshire is selected as one of five states for a national education initiative called SWIFT (School-wide Integrated Framework for Transformation).
 The SWIFT project will provide technical assistance and professional development over a period of four years to selected schools in the state.
 The overarching framework is MTSS/RtI with the desired outcomes being enhanced inclusive educational practices as well as increased social and academic progress for all students, all subgroups.
 The SWIFT Center project seeks to assist SEAs, LEAs and schools to fully integrate school-based systems of support.

 The goal of the NH Response to Instruction (RTI) Task Force is to lead the transformation of instruction in New Hampshire school districts in accordance with the principles and practices of RTI.
 (Response to Instruction is the practice of providing high-quality instruction matched to student need, using learning rate over time and level of performance to make important educational decisions.
 (NASDSE, 2008)